ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 The Rate Signal field is set to 0x3F (63) when sent by a QUIC endpoint, indicating no rate limit is in place or that the TRONE protocol is not supported by network elements on the path.
+Vales 0x00 through 0x3E (62) represent the ceiling of rate being advised by the network element(s) on the path.

 For TRONE protocol version 0xTRONE1, the rate limits use a logarithmic scale with:
 * Base rate (b_min) = 100 Kbps